Could you make it onto this list one day? How will you make your mark?

 Karen’s business was founded in 1981 when she partnered with then-boyfriend Kevin Stanford.
 With a loan of just £100, they bought 1,000 metres of white cotton and began making and selling white shirts to their friends, this soon turned into a super-successful fashion brand and Karen made millions when it was sold in 2004.

-How to step out of the shadows and take your place amongst these greats
+How to make your mark and take your place amongst these greats

 Firstly, you need to decide what industry you want to start an Apprenticeship in.
 This is not just the first step, but also the most important as making sure you are learning and earning in an industry that is both your passion and your vision of your future is key.

 Now you need to find a job, yes that’s right you need to be in employment to start an Apprenticeship.
 Now there are two ways to check off this part of your journey.
-Firstly you can go online and search our Vacancies page we have a useful guide to using the Vacancies page, which can be found here or you can go online to the .Gov website and find an Apprenticeship this does require a login to be created.
+Firstly you can go online and search our Vacancies page, or you can go online to the .Gov website and find an Apprenticeship, although this does require a login to be created.

 If you would like more information about starting out on the Apprenticeship route, contact us today on 0800 783 2545 and our experienced Apprenticeship experts will be able to talk you through it step by step.